joelburget/website/posts/healthy-hackathon.md

 ![](/media/img/healthy-hackathon/battle.png)

 Building KhanQuest was the most fun I've had at work since I can remember.
 It turns out building a game with a small team is a blast.
 So is doing work that you care about and you think might make a difference!

-One of the goals of KhanQuest was to provoke some thought among KA employees about our current direction.
-We believe the website should be as delightful as the content it surrounds - something the company needs to do a better job of.
-Unfortunately it's all but a sure thing we won't be able to continue to make our game at work, since KA is a serious organization with serious organizational goals and priorities and serious partnerships with serious commitments to fulfill.

 Shout out to [Zach](https://github.com/zgotsch), [Charlie](http://www.princeton.edu/~crmarsh/khanquest/), [Desmond](http://desmondbrand.com/), [Jack](https://github.com/jacktoole1), [Michelle](https://twitter.com/himichelletodd), and [Elizabeth](http://www.elizabethylin.com/about/) for making a killer temporary game studio.